Erudika/paraio.org/src/monolite/partials/033-restauth.md

 First a user authenticates with their social identity provider such as Facebook, then comes back to Para with the `access_token` and is issued a new JSON Web Token that allows him to access the REST API.

+> **Important:** By default, access to the root app is disabled for API clients for security reasons.
+> Setting the configuration property `para.clients_can_access_root_app` to `true` would allow clients with access tokens
+> to make API calls to the root app.
+This is useful if you only have one app on the server.
+This doesn't affect clients
+> that use an `accessKey` and a `secretKey`, only those that use access tokens.

 JWT tokens are a new standard for authentication which is similar to cookies but is more secure, compact and stateless.
 An encoded token looks like this: